apatheticjedi/module-2-portfolio/README.md

 ![Portfolio Screen Shot](./Assets/images/Screenshot%202022-07-26%20135620.jpg)

 This is a portfolio built from scratch to showcase projects I've created/worked on.
-Also included links to my contact information.
+This page is designed with a responsive layout and media query for mobile screens.
+Also included are links to my contact information.

 ## Built With